dtopuzov/Demos/tests.demo_07_appium.md

 3. Examples:

-Important Node: before running tests, comment those lines in pom.xml
+Important Node: If you have Selenium and Appium in pom.xml, please remove Selenium dependency

         <!--<dependency>-->
             <!--<groupId>org.seleniumhq.selenium</groupId>-->